AriFordsham/GHCWiki/commentary/libraries.md

 Currently the Boot Packages that are not installed are `haskelline`, `mtl`, and `terminfo`; these are needed to build the GHC front-end, but not to build the `ghc`*package*.

+**QUESTION**: where in the build system is the list of installed packages defined?

 ---